Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 HECK: (As Billy Knapp) What possibilities do you look forward to in Oregon?

 KAZAN: (As Alice Longabaugh) I don't quite know.
-Gilbert knows - knew someone there, a Mr. Vereen who owns an orchard or maybe more than one orchard and a carriage company.
-He was vague about his connection with Mr. Vereen and about his own perspective position.
+Gilbert knows - knew someone there - a Mr. Vereen who owns an orchard or maybe more than one orchard and a cartage company.
+He was vague about his connection with Mr. Vereen and about his own prospective position.
 I don't wish to slight my brother's memory, but he could exaggerate the nature of an opportunity and Mr. Vereen's interest in myself.
 I fear that may also have been speculative.

 HECK: (As Billy Knapp) I see.
 So this is no definite prospect of marriage, no contract.